OpenStorageNetwork/openstoragenetwork.github.io/content/docs/portal.md

 1. Navigate to [the OSN portal]({{< param "links.osn-portal" >}}).
 2. Click the "Log In" button.
 3. Choose the "Log in with institutional account" button.
-4. **If you're an ACCESS-CI user, you must choose the "ACCESS CI (XSEDE)" identity provider from the dropdown.**
+4. **If you're an ACCESS user, you must choose the "ACCESS CI (XSEDE)" identity provider from the dropdown.**

     :   -   Click the \"Login\" button